AniswagMC/aniswagmc.github.io/docs/index.markdown

 ---

 Hi 👋, like I've said, I'm a fresh graduate in the wild, looking for my first gig in the big software world.
-If you'd like to know more about my experiences, find out [here](./about.markdown).
+If you'd like to know more about me or my experiences, please check out the about page.
+If the link happens to be simply too far, get to the about page by cliking [here](./about.markdown).

 While I continue to bring updates to this site, lets a play a little game called two truths and a lie to get to know me a little better: